cc458/IO-women-empowerment/README.md

 # IO-women-empowerment
-Replication materials for "Conflict, Peace, and the Evolution of Women's Empowerment", International Organization.
+Replication materials for Kaitlyn Webster, Chong Chen, and Kyle Beardsley, "Conflict, Peace, and the Evolution of Women's Empowerment", International Organization.